MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SetupAndAdministration/how-to-enable-the-change-log.md

 5. To activate the change log, in the **Change Log Setup** window, select the **Change Log Activated** field.
 Close the window.

- You must restart the [!INCLUDE[nav_windows](../BusinessFunctionality/IntegratingWithMicrosoftOffice/includes/nav_windows_md.md)] for the new change log settings to take effect.
+ You must restart the FIX INCLUDE HERE<!--[!INCLUDE[nav_windows](../BusinessFunctionality/IntegratingWithMicrosoftOffice/includes/nav_windows_md.md)] --> for the new change log settings to take effect.

 > [!IMPORTANT]
->  The change log cannot track all changes to BLOB fields. [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)] tracks that the BLOB field gets set or cleared but cannot read if the field value changes.
+>  The change log cannot track all changes to BLOB fields.
+FIX INCLUDE HERE<!--FIX INCLUDE HERE<!--FIX INCLUDE HERE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)] --> --> --> tracks that the BLOB field gets set or cleared but cannot read if the field value changes.

  [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)] always logs changes to the **Change Log Activated** field, which means that you are always able to see which user deactivated or reactivated the change log.
 This cannot be turned off.